Droid5555/Droid5555/README.md

 - 👋 Hi, I’m @Droid5555
-- 👀 I’m interested in aboba
+- 👀 I’m interested in math, speed-coding, Software-engineering
-- 🌱 I’m currently learning aboba
+- 🌱 I’m currently learning C++ in MIPT
-- 💞️ I’m looking to collaborate on aboba
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me: aboba
+- 📫 How to reach me: telegram https://t.me/DDDDRRRROOOOIIIIDDDD

-i'm Russian btw, so sorry, if i can't understand you